 The Office of Health Services is located on the first floor of the Mother Joseph Residence Hall.
 Health Services provides a full range of primary care treatment and referral.
 These services are available to all members of the college community.

-Health Services is also responsible for the College’s compliance with state laws concerning immunizations.
+Health Services is also responsible for the University’s compliance with state laws concerning immunizations.
 All required health documentation must be received and verified by the Health Service staff prior to class participation.
 Failure to comply will affect a student’s enrollment status.
 Full time students are also required to have a physical.

-Caldwell College Health Insurance option for Students
+Caldwell University Health Insurance option for Students

 Student Health Insurance Fee